ceph/ceph/doc/install/hardware-recommendations.rst

   so you should ensure that the SSD you choose to deploy will perform equal to or better than a hard disk drive when writing data.
-Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes high performance hard drives can write as fast or faster than SSDs!
+Inexpensive SSDs may introduce write latency even as they accelerate access time, because sometimes high performance hard drives can write as fast or faster than some of the more economical SSDs available on the market!

-- **Sequential Writes:** When you store multiple journals on an OSD you must consider the sequential write limitations of the SSD too, since they may be handling the requests of multiple OSD journals simultaneously.
+- **Sequential Writes:** When you store multiple journals on an SSD you must consider the sequential write limitations of the SSD too, since they may be handling requests to write to multiple OSD journals simultaneously.

-- **Partition Alignment:** A common problem with SSD performance is that people like to partition drives, but they often overlook proper partition alignment, which can cause SSDs to transfer data much more slowly.
+- **Partition Alignment:** A common problem with SSD performance is that people like to partition drives as a best practice, but they often overlook proper partition alignment with SSDs, which can cause SSDs to transfer data much more slowly.
 Ensure that SSD partitions are properly aligned.

-While SSDs are cost prohibitive for object storage, OSDs may see a significant performance improvement by storing an OSD's journal on a solid state drive and the OSD's object data on a separate hard disk drive.
+While SSDs are cost prohibitive for object storage, OSDs may see a significant performance improvement by storing an OSD's journal on an SSD and the OSD's object data on a separate hard disk drive.
 The ``osd journal`` configuration setting defaults to ``/var/lib/ceph/osd/$cluster-$id/journal``.
 You can mount this path to an SSD or to an SSD partition so that it is not merely a file on the same disk as the object data.

-One way Ceph accelerates filesystem performance is to segregate the storage of metadata from the storage of the underlying object data.
-Ceph provides a default ``metadata`` pool.
-You will never have to create a pool for metadata, but you can create a CRUSH map hierarchy for your metadata that points only to a host's SSD storage media.
+One way Ceph accelerates CephFS filesystem performance is to segregate the storage of CephFS metadata from the storage of the CephFS file contents.
+Ceph provides a default ``metadata`` pool for CephFS metadata.
+You will never have to create a pool for CephFS metadata, but you can create a CRUSH map hierarchy for your CephFS metadata pool that points only to a host's SSD storage media.
 See `Mapping Pools to Different Types of OSDs`_ for details.

 Controllers